 How to Become an HVAC Technician

-Another benefit of working in HVAC is next to no student debt.
+Another key perk of working in HVAC is almost zero student debt.

-According to Midwest Technical Institute, enrolling in a technical or trade school generally costs approximately $15,000.
-A community college is usually around $5,000 every year.
+According to Midwest Technical Institute, signing up for classes at a technical or trade school typically costs around $15,000.
+A community college is usually around $5,000 annually.
 By comparison, the standard student debt for a bachelor’s degree is $25,921.

-A Daily Schedule as an HVAC Technician
+A Day in the Life of an HVAC Technician

 Can You Make a Good Living in HVAC?
 Average Salary for HVAC Technicians and Other HVAC Careers